 Different categories of countries

 The rules for anyone in mandatory quarantine are strict.
-In principle, persons arriving in Norway are a general rule required to stay in a quarantine hotel.
+In principle, persons arriving in Norway are required to stay in a quarantine hotel.
 An exemption is if the employers offer accommodation at a certain place instead.
 The employer must however have the premises pre-approved by the Norwegian Labor Inspection Authority before the workers arrive in Norway.
 The fee is NOK 2 000 for each application.

 Furthermore, persons living or working in Norway may be exempt from living in a quarantine hotel.
 Foreign employers should make a thorough assessment and plan to ensure that their workers will in fact be exempt from quarantine hotel, and that quarantine is carried out according to relevant rules.